Message from the Dean

 Thank you for visiting the UT Southwestern Medical School website.
 I hope the information you find here will be helpful as you explore centers of excellence in medical education.

 UT Southwestern ranks among the top medical schools in the country.
 Our faculty is of the highest quality in the areas of the basic sciences, the clinical sciences, and in clinical medicine.
 In fact, six members of our faculty have been awarded Nobel Prizes since 1985.
-Similarly, we are among the country's leaders in terms of membership in other honorific scientific organizations such as the National Academy of Sciences, the National Academy of Medicine (formerly the Institute of Medicine, the Association of American Physicians, and the American Society of Clinical Investigation.
+Similarly, we are among the country's leaders in terms of membership in other honorific scientific organizations such as the National Academy of Sciences, the National Academy of Medicine (formerly the Institute of Medicine), the Association of American Physicians, and the American Society of Clinical Investigation.

 Yet research is not the only forte of the UT Southwestern faculty.
 In the annual survey of graduating medical students conducted by the Association of American Medical Colleges, UT Southwestern graduates perennially identify the faculty – their teaching skills and accessibility – as one of the great strengths of our institution.
 Basic and clinical sciences are taught to medical students by faculty members who are renowned experts in the specialties they teach.